City profile

 Nairobi, capital of Kenya, has a city population of 4.3 million, extending to 7 million including the suburbs.
 It sits in the highlands at an elevation of 1,680m providing a relatively cool, temperate climate year-round.
 In addition to a rich culture and heritage, the city is in close proximity to many natural wonders, attracting many tourists.
 In addition to tourism, Nairobi is the industrial centre of the nation's economy where the railways are the largest single industrial employer.
 Light-manufacturing of food and beverage is also an important sector.

-Nairobi has made efforts to improve in key markets for Liveability, sustainability and resilience.
+Nairobi has made efforts to improve in key markets for Liveability and Loveability, sustainability and resilience.

 The city has been a member of C40 Cities since 2015 underscoring the city's commitment to climate action.
 Over the past decade, the city has worked to become more circular with the example of the Umoja Estate project turning organic waste into clean energy biogas.
 Nairobi is also emerging as a global leader in solar power.
 Additionally, city has taken community-driven approaches to reducing GHG emissions by initiating a monthly clean up exercise at the neighbourhood level.